marysgreenwood/Module-2-challenge/README.md

 ## Description
-This website highlights my accomplishments as a developer for potential employers and collaborators
+This website highlights my accomplishments as a developer for potential employers and collaborators.
+As I am still trying to accrue some accomplishments, all text is currently filler and external links refer to pre-existing websites of which I am fond.
+All images are stock photos.

 ## License